So, you want to know what to plant in September!

 Make sure your bed is weed-free, and cover with a layer of mulch.
 The mulch will hold in moisture and keep out weeds.

 Bring Plants Indoors

 Remember to bring those houseplants indoors come September.

 I know, they are so healthy and beautiful from basking in all that natural sunlight and rain.
 The problem is, the slightest touch of frost on tropical can damage the leaves.

-Please check plants for insects and disease before bringing indoors.
+Please check plants for insects and diseases before bringing them indoors.
 September is the perfect time to comb over the plants, remove any damage, give a nice hit of fertilizer, and maybe even pot up to a large container.
 Then, they’ll be better prepared to thrive indoors during the winter months.

 Set time aside to Celebrate the Fall Equinox

 The fall equinox is exact on Monday, September 23, 2019, at 3:50 am.
 Be sure to set time aside to learn about this seasonal event and create a way to welcome the fall season!

 Click here to see my 5 recommended ways to celebrate the fall equinox this September.